alexander-barton/katacoda-scenarios/intro-to-python-proj/step4.md

 Hint: `MinMaxScaler()`

 And finally, make sure the data are of the appropriate length.
+Think about the length of your inputs, and what ravel is doing.